Find out more about cookies

 While possible to do so, it generally isn’t very economical to remove solar panels and reinstall them at your new home.
 Solar panels (especially when highly efficient, long lasting, and in all-black like Tonik’s panels from Trina Solar) are increasingly seen as a significant perk when buying a new home – so we’d recommend factoring them in to the value of the home that you sell or rent.

-We will soon be able to provide FiT payments for our members.
-This will include members who take up Tonik Solar and members who currently receive their FiT payments from another Supplier.
+We are able to provide FiT payments for our members who take up Tonik Solar and will also soon be able to support members who currently receive their FiT payments from another Supplier.

-If you would like to be notified as soon as we launch our FiT scheme, please drop us a line at email@example.com.
+If you would like to be notified as soon as we launch our FiT scheme, please register your interest here.
 In the meantime, you can register directly with any Mandatory FIT Licensee – details can be found here.
 This is managed completely separately from your energy account, so won’t affect your electricity and gas supply with Tonik.

 Tonik Battery enables your home to optimise its use of cheap and renewable energy in these ways: